previous next up top

 The complete, commented source code, with every significant line annotated.

-Hansei determined that that puzzle has only one solution, whose weight is 5e-12.
+Hansei has determined that the puzzle has only one solution, whose weight is 5e-12.
 The search space is large indeed.

 Lazy permutations and all-different constraint